 There are a number of reasons why you might get your teeth whitened.
 Everyone is different; and just as our hair and skin colour vary, so do our teeth.
 Very few people have brilliant-white teeth, and our teeth can also become more discoloured as we get older.

 Your teeth can also be stained on the surface by food and drinks such as tea, coffee, red wine and blackcurrant.
 Smoking can also stain teeth.

 Professional bleaching is the most usual method of tooth whitening.
-Your dentist will be able to tell you if you are suitable for the treatment, and will supervise it if you are.
-First the dentist will put a rubber shield or a gel on your gums to protect them.
-They will then apply the whitening product to your teeth, using a specially made tray which fits into your mouth like a gum-shield.
+Your dental team will be able to tell you if you are suitable for the treatment, and will supervise it if you are.
+First the dental team will put a rubber shield or a gel on your gums to protect them.
+They will then apply the whitening product to your teeth, using a specially made tray which fits into your mouth like a mouthguard.

 The ‘active ingredient' in the product is usually hydrogen peroxide or carbamide peroxide.
 As the active ingredient is broken down, oxygen gets into the enamel on the teeth and the tooth colour is made lighter.

 The total treatment can usually be done within three to four weeks.
 First, you will need two or three visits to the dentist.
-Your dentist will need to make a mouthguard and will take impressions for this at the first appointment.
-Once your dentist has started the treatment, you will need to continue the treatment at home.
+Your dental team will need to make a mouthguard and will take impressions for this at the first appointment.
+Once your dental team has started the treatment, you will need to continue the treatment at home.
 This means regularly applying the whitening product over two to four weeks, for 30 minutes to one hour at a time.

 However, there are now some new products which can be applied for up to eight hours at a time.
 This means you can get a satisfactory result in as little as one week.